April 2026

 Furthermore, India will expand fastest, as the government is exploring incentives, like India's Jan Aushadhi Scheme, which emphasizes raising the accessibility and cost-effectiveness of generic drugs and biosimilars.

-Europe is predicted to witness notable growth in the genitourinary drugs market.
+Europe is predicted to witness notable growth in the genitourinary drugs market by 30% share.
 However, the European Association of Urology (EAU) recently revealed updated guidelines for urological infections and bladder cancer.
 This focuses on offering clear guidance on treatment solutions, such as a robust focus on non-antibiotic treatments, including ibuprofen for cystitis, where appropriate.

 Germany Market Trends